 NEW YORK, N.Y. – (February 3, 2015) The New York City Food Policy Center at Hunter College, the CUNY School of Public Health and 10 East Harlem community organizations have partnered to offer an innovative workshop designed to prepare participants to take action to improve local food environments.
-The semester-long workshop, which begins on February 3, brings together Hunter and CUNY undergraduate, master’s and doctoral students and representatives from East Harlem community organizations to work to reduce diet-related diseases and food insecurity and promote food-related community and economic development in a New York City neighborhood hard hit by food-related problems.
+The semester-long workshop, which begins on February 3, brings together Hunter and CUNY undergraduate, master’s and doctoral students and Community Fellows from East Harlem community organizations to work to reduce diet-related diseases and food insecurity and promote food-related community and economic development in a New York City neighborhood hard hit by food-related problems.

 This spring semester, the Food Policy Center has selected ten representatives from a diverse group of East Harlem community organizations to serve as East Harlem Community Food Fellows.
 Fellows will attend the East Harlem Research Action Workshop to work with students to plan, develop and implement projects in the community.
 The Fellows each have experience working in East Harlem and will work collaboratively to develop solutions to some of the community’s most pressing food needs.
 Classes will be held at the Silberman Building on 19th Street and Third Avenue, the Hunter College campus in East Harlem.